khianvictorycalderon/Employee-Time-In-Out-System/README.md

 A web version of my [Python Employee Time In Out System Desktop Application](https://github.com/khianvictorycalderon/Employee-Time-In-Out-System-Desktop).

+**Note:** Updated on November 7, 2025 — this web version migrated from `localStorage` to **IndexedDB** for more reliable local storage.
+All data is still stored **locally in your browser**, so no server or online database is required.

 This system allows small offices or demo environments to track employee attendance easily.
-All data is stored **locally in your browser**, so no server or database is required.

 ---

 ## 📌 Getting Started (For Users)

 1. Open `index.html` in a modern web browser (Chrome, Firefox, Edge).
 2. Navigate the menu to access:
    - **Time In / Out** – Employees can log their attendance.
    - **Logs** – View, export, or import attendance logs.